Tonnie78/Lua-GPS-Widget/README.md

 This then activates a custom function to play a track and to activate my haptic feedback. ( Sometimes other clubmembers complain about my talking transmitter) ;)

+If you like this Widget, and would like to support me in my development then please donate....
 [![paypal](https://www.paypalobjects.com/en_US/i/btn/btn_donateCC_LG.gif)](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=UXFYW3U9L4WPW&source=url)